miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Removed Jack from haven at taxi ride and improved observatory scene.
 Fixed weird camera after endgame Cabbie discussion and his cut line.
 Corrected breakable stairs at observatory and fixed many map holes.
+Fixed crouching Blood Hunt vampires by swapping several used weapons.

 Temple:
 +Restored Yukie as companion to temple and Ming endgame camera shot.